 I once heard someone say that the difference between an amateur and a professional is in their habits.
 I could not agree more.
 There is no clearer path to sustainable success than to start by identifying the practices that lead to good outcomes, then discipline yourself to get into the habit of living by them.
 Good habits drive long-term success.

 Here are seven habits that will help you take your major gift fundraising game to the next level:

 Vince Lombardi, one of the greatest football coaches of all time, once said: “The only time success comes before work is in the dictionary”.
-By that he meant that the only way to become truly great at something, you need to work hard at it.
+By that, he meant that the only way to become truly great at something is to work hard at it.
 Good habits don’t come naturally.
 They take hard work and discipline.
 But in the end, these types of work habits are what will build the bridge that allows you to cross over from good to great.

 Are you looking to become more masterful at major gift fundraising?
 Would you like to see your fundraising team raise their major gift game to a new level?

 We can help!
 Contact us to learn about how we can help your organization improve its major gift fundraising effectiveness and outcomes.